OW-F-Beytell/DV100-Group2-Term4-GroupProject/README.md

 * Thank you [PaulLoots](https://github.com/PaulLoots) and Tsungai Katsuro for educating us in this term's theory.
 * Thank you [CarloOpenWindow](https://github.com/CarloOpenWindow) for assistance throughout the term.
+* Thank you Kayla Posthumus for being a helpful guide.
 * [Pinterest Inspiration](https://za.pinterest.com/nix231021/dv100/?invite_code=9d2c0a1f491c454580025d468347bee0&sender=939071097209497938)
-* Thanks to Chat GPT for providing text and content for my project.
+* Thanks to Chat GPT for providing text and content for our project.

  ## Plagiarism Declaration